-Many homes built before 1980 contain asbestos in old floors tiles, ceiling tiles, roof shingles and flashing siding, insulation ( around boilers, ducts, pipes, sheeting, fireplaces ), pipe cements, and joint compund used on seams between pieces of sheetrock.
+Many homes built before 1980 contain asbestos in old floors tiles, ceiling tiles, roof shingles and flashing siding, insulation ( around boilers, ducts, pipes, sheeting, fireplaces ), pipe cements, and joint compound used on seams between pieces of sheetrock.
 Some newer houses may also contain asbestoc.

 If floor tiles were installed between 1920 and 1960, there's a good chance they contain asbestos because most flooring tiles manufactured during this period did.
-If tiles were installed between 1960 and 1980, there's a slight chance they sontain asbestos.
+If tiles were installed between 1960 and 1980, there's a slight chance they contain asbestos.
 The flooring tiles are 9inch, 12inch or 18inch squares.
 Until the mid 1980s the Artex coating was made with white asbestos to strengthen it.